+The chemical processes that lead to secondary pollutant formation are sensitive to the mixing of diverse air masses that may have undergone varing degrees of local chemical aging or are primarily composed of fresh emissions or regional background air.
+Pollutant formation chemistry may be favorable only in certain parts of the vertical column due to titration effects of NOx emissions in the shallow surface layer or the limited oxidant abundance in certain vertical layers.
+Since poor air quality at the surface often involves mixing of pollutants formed aloft to the ground, the effects of intermittent vertical stratification on chemistry must be thoroughly characterized to improve the models used in air quality management and health assessments.
 The coupling between vertical meteorological properties within PCAPS and vertical profiles of chemical precursors and particulate pollution are a key research area for AQUARIUS.
 Quantifying vertical and horizontal airmass trajectories and their coupling with chemical processes is needed.
 For example, what are the relative importance of sidewall ventilation, daytime PBL growth and vertical mixing, and horizontal advection processes for transporting chemical precursors within multi-layered PCAPs?
 How many distinct chemical-meteorological layers exist and what are the time scales at play for transport processes within these layers?
 How much do these processes vary between basins, over time, with height and depth of PCAP, etc?
 Turbulence is a key meteorological process that is intrinsically linked to the vertical mixing processes within PCAP.
 Characterization of spatial and temporal variations in turbulence within PCAPS is a difficult but critical task for understanding vertical transport processes and meteorological coupling.

 Topic area #4: Inter-basin, intra-basin, and sidewall/canyon exchange-chemical coupling.
 (Volunteers please contribute; Stutz, Simpson, Hoch, Kelly, Oldroyd, DeWekker, Faloona?)

+Secondary pollutant formation depends on the availability of oxidants to drive atmospheric oxidation mechanisms.
+In isolated air masses, pollutant formation processes may terminate when the key oxidants become depleted.
+Replenishment of oxidants through entrainment from aloft or sidewall mixing can promote sustained production of secondary pollutants throughout a PCAPs episode.
+Episodes that terminate through oxidant depletion may respond favorably to VOC emission controls, whereas episodes that experience oxidant replenishment might be insensitive to VOC controls.
+Despite the importance of entrainment processes for air quality management during PCAPs, the extent of oxidant entrainment is not well quantified in Western basins.
 Previous studies have hypothesized the importance of meteorological horizontal transport processes on the chemical processes within PCAPS (e.g., Baasandorj et al. 2017).
 In Utah basins oxidant injection from sidewall canyons or agricultural ammonia from inter-basin transport have been two recent topics of interest.
 The scales of basins have a large impact on the relative importance of inter (between) and intra (within) basin.
 Workshop participants agreed that many previous field studies have not have the spatial data collected of both meteorological and chemical measurements to answer the above questions.
 Different regions within basins will have different emissions and chemistry, as well as variations in meteorology.
 Better understanding of spatial variations in thermodynamic/dynamic and chemical emissions and processes are all needed in order to tackle these important questions.
 Care as to how to sample the canyon and slope regions is needed in order to design experiments of exchange processes along the valley slopes (Oldroyd et al. 2016).

 Section 2.
 Recommended Study Design for Ground-based Vertical Profiles